ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 -  **#define : SCP\_BL2\_IMAGE\_ID**

-   SCP\_BL2 image identifier, used by BL2 to load SCP\_BL2 into secure memory from platform storage before being transfered to the SCP.
+   SCP\_BL2 image identifier, used by BL2 to load SCP\_BL2 into secure memory from platform storage before being transferred to the SCP.

 -  **#define : SCP\_FW\_KEY\_CERT\_ID**